 With summer approaching, I see myself making these bowls for a light outdoor dinner with friends and family.
 Super delicious and great looking at the same time!

-Teriyaki Chicken Pineapple Bowls recipe video:
+Teriyaki Chicken Pineapple Bowls

 - 1 medium pineapple (or 2 cups canned pineapple chunks)